 From there, we usually jump in a quick cab to Zabeel Park and take to the jogging tracks.
 Nothing beats running in the open air surrounded by nature.
 The outer perimeter is approximately 2km in distance, so depending on what we polished off at breakfast, we’ll usually aim to do at least two rounds.

 I’m told that in the winter months the park hosts Ripe Food & Craft Market.
-This is one of the best markets in town to pick up fresh organic fruit and veggies, along with gluten-free breads and much more – I’m looking forward to stocking up on plenty of healthy treats to fill my fridge!
-The local crafts and artisan stalls are also the perfect place to pick up something original and make for excellent gifts.
+This is one of the best markets in town to pick up fresh organic fruit and veggies, along with gluten-free bread and much more – I’m looking forward to stocking up on plenty of healthy treats to fill my fridge!
+The local crafts and artisan stalls are also the perfect places to pick up something original and make for excellent gifts.

 In the evenings, I’ll usually meet my friends in DIFC.
 This buzzy, happening part of town is packed with great places to eat and relax and is also home to Gate Village, a district filled with some of the city’s best art galleries.
 There is something for everyone here from heritage photography to modern art exhibitions.
 XVA Gallery and RIRA Gallery are a couple of my regular spots and located just a 15-minute walk away from Rove Downtown Dubai.
 Often I’ll head to ARTSPACE, a contemporary gallery dedicated to showcasing Middle Eastern art and talent by the likes of Alfred Basbous and Khalid Zaki.

-On Saturdays you’ll usually find me at Al Wasl Sports Club in Zabeel.
+On Saturdays, you’ll usually find me at Al Wasl Sports Club in Zabeel.
 This huge sports venue offers plenty to keep me busy, from basketball courts to swimming pools and athletic tracks.
 I’m a big football fan (and lifelong Real Madrid supporter) and never one to turn down the opportunity for a game.
-With top of the range facilities, the Football Academy at the club puts on tournaments and lessons for all age groups, starting at U-11 teams.
+With top-of-the-range facilities, the Football Academy at the club puts on tournaments and lessons for all age groups, starting at U-11 teams.